Woman planning on her laptop with notes beside her, representing flexibility and permission to change your mind.

 Changing your mind isn’t weakness.
 It’s refinement.

-It means you’ve learned something.
+• It means you’ve learned something.

-It means you’re paying attention.
+• It means you’re paying attention.

-It means you’re growing.
+• It means you’re growing.

 God doesn’t ask us to stay loyal to decisions we made in a past season.

-He asks us to stay faithful to what He’s calling us to in this season.
+He asks us to stay faithful to what He’s calling us to in

-And yes—that’s hard when you’ve spoken the vision out loud, built the spreadsheet, posted the announcement, or made commitments.
+And yes, that’s hard when you’ve spoken the vision out loud, built the spreadsheet, posted the announcement, or made commitments.
 The human side of us wants to preserve face.

 God + Gut Checks